w3c/webextensions/proposals/runtime_on_invalidated.md

 `browser.runtime.onInvalidated`

-This event allows extension frames and content scripts to be notified when context get invalidated.
+This event allows extension contexts which stay alive to be notified when the extension context get invalidated.

 **Document Metadata**